SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/README.md

 # Pets Enhanced Mod Content Pack Guide
-A comprehensive guide on how to install and/or create content packs for the Stardew Valley mod "Pet's Enhanced - A Pet Mechanic Overhaul"
+This comprehensive guide explains how to install and/or create content packs for the Stardew Valley mod "Pet's Enhanced - A Pet Mechanic Overhaul".
 ## Contents
 * [Installation](#installation)
 * [Getting Started](#getting-started)